-Studie Studies No. Name Description Source Category Mode Timeframe Cost Estimated Start Status S-1 Pedestrian safety improvements at Braddock/Wythe/West intersections Study would evaluate and propose improvements to pedestrian safety, accessibility and comfort for pedestrians wishing to cross the streets and to access Metro.
+No. Name Description Source Category Mode Timeframe Cost Estimated Start Status S-1 Study would evaluate and propose improvements to pedestrian safety, accessibility and comfort for pedestrians wishing to cross the streets and to access Metro.
 Considerations may include, among others, traffic management, signals, new crosswalks and pedestrian refuge islands.
-Braddock SAP Study Streets 1-5 years Less than \$1 million On Hold S-3 HOV lanes Explore opportunities to enhance the use of high-occupancy vehicle (HOV) lanes as a traffic management strategy for periods of peak travel demand.
+Braddock SAP Study Streets 1-5 years Less than \$1 million On Hold S-3 Explore opportunities to enhance the use of high-occupancy vehicle (HOV) lanes as a traffic management strategy for periods of peak travel demand.
 Study existing HOV travel lanes to determine if changes in their operations would improve traffic flow during peak travel periods.
 Evaluate opportunities for implementation of additional or expanded HOV travel lanes or reduction of existing HOV travel lanes on City streets.
-Alexandria Mobility Plan (carried over from 2008 Transportation Master Plan) Study Streets 5-10 years Less than \$1 million Not Started S-4 Glebe Road Bridge and Four Mile Run Pedestrian Bridge Conduct a study for demolishing the existing W. Glebe Road- vehicular bridge over Four Mile Run and portions of W. Glebe- Road, and construct a new vehicular bridge to the east. (aligned with Valley Drive), and realign W. Glebe Road.
-A new- pedestrian/bicycle bridge over Four Mile Run would be built- where existing W. Glebe Road vehicular bridge (to be- demolished) is located.
-Four Mile Run Plan Project Streets 1-5 years More than \$5 million 10+ years Not Started S-5 Pedestrian connection parallel to Fayette Street connecting the Braddock Metrorail station with the Northern Gateway area.
-Study the feasibility of a pedestrian route through Braddock Place plaza and between the Meridian apartment tower and the northernmost office building.
-The study will consider ADA- accessibility, pedestrian safety crossing flow of drop-off traffic, and feasibility of a public easement through a privately owned area currently blocked by a fence.
-If this option is infeasible, study options for improvement and widening of the narrow four foot sidewalk along the Metro embankment to achieve similar connectivity. - Braddock SAP Study Pedestrian 5-10 years Not Started Explore Potential for Northern Entrance of Eisenhower Avenue S-6 S-7 Metrorail Station Rec #75 Work with VDOT to study the feasibility of enhanced landscaping and/or screening for the existing sound walls on South Patrick Street, and removing and/or modifying the sound wall at the intersection of Franklin Street and South Patrick Street.
-Eisenhower East South Patrick Street Affordable Housing Study Study Study Transit Streets 5-10 years 10+ years More than \$5 million u-∠u years Not Started S-8 Low Stress Bicycle Network Determine the feasibility of a low-stress multi-modal, connective bicycle network to increase bicycle mode share EAP2040 Study Bicycle 1-5 years Less than \$1 million 0-5 years Not Started S-9 Glebe Road Corridor Analysis Review right-of-way and laneage along East/West Glebe Road in the Arlandria-Chirilagua neighborhood to determine appropriate bicycle, pedestrian, and vehicular accomodations.
+Alexandria Mobility Plan (carried over from 2008 Transportation Master Plan) Study Streets 5-10 years Less than \$1 million Not Started S-4 Glebe Road Bridge and Four Mile Run- Pedestrian Bridge Conduct a study for demolishing the existing W. Glebe Road- vehicular bridge over Four Mile Run and portions of W. Glebe- Road, and construct a new vehicular bridge to the east- (aligned with Valley Drive), and realign W. Glebe Road.
+A new- pedestrian/bicycle bridge over Four Mile Run would be built- where exeting W. Glebe Road vehicular bridge (to be- demolished) is located.
+Four Mile Run Plan Project Streets 1-5 years More than \$5 million 10+ years Not Started S-5 Study the feasibility of a pedestrian route through Braddock Place plaza and between the Meridian apartment tower and the northernmost office building.
+The study will consider ADA-accessibility, pedestrian safety crossing flow of drop-off traffic, and feasibility of a public easement through a privately owned area currently blocked by a fence.
+If this option is infeasible, study options for improvement and widening of the narrow four-foot sidewalk along the Metro embankment to achieve similar connectivity.
+Braddock SAP Study Pedestrian 5-10 years Not Started S-6 Explore Potential for Northern Entrance of Eisenhower Avenue Metrorail Station Rec #75 Eisenhower East Study Transit 5-10 years More than \$5 million 0-20 years Not Started S-7 Work with VDOT to study the feasibility of enhanced landscaping and/or screening for the existing sound walls on South Patrick Street, and removing and/or modifying the sound wall at the intersection of Franklin Street and South Patrick Street.
+Study Streets 10+ years S-8 Low Stress Bicycle Network Determine the feasibility of a low-stress multi-modal, connective bicycle network to increase bicycle mode share EAP2040 Study Bicycle 1-5 years Less than \$1 million 0-5 years Not Started S-9 Glebe Road Corridor Analysis Review right-of-way and laneage along East/West Glebe Road in the Arlandria-Chirilagua neighborhood to determine appropriate bicycle, pedestrian, and vehicular accomodations.
 Arlandria-Chirilagua SAP Study Streets 1-5 years Less than \$1 million 0-5 years Not Started